stevecass/socket-io-demo/README.md

 ```

 var socket=io() sets up the connection to the socket on the server.
 They keyup event handler tells the socket to send the value of the text field as a "chat message" event.
-The "socket.on" handler sets up a handler to execute each time a chat message comes in from the server.
+The "socket.on" handler sets up a handler to execute each time a chat message event comes in from the server.
+These events can have any name of course - it's just a label.

 So when I hit a key in the text field these events happen:
 - keyup handler sends an event to the socket.